Tuesdays: 5.00 p.m. – 6.00 p.m

 The Knee Joint:

-The knee has three distinct movements, hinge, glide and rotation and it is rare that we use the knee without the hips and ankles.
+The knee has three distinct movements, hinge, glide and rotation and it is rare that we use the knees without the hips and ankles.

 We look at bringing the knees into structural alignment with the feet, shins, thighs, hips and sacrum and to creating space behind the knee joint.
-Also poses to help strengthen the muscles around the knees.
+Also, looking at poses to help strengthen the muscles around the knees.

 When the mind experiences stresses, anxieties, work pressures or emotional upsets, the repercussions are mainly felt in the head.

 In Yoga the first step is to relax the body in simple supported poses.
-Lying down eases the body and with support breathing is encouraged.
-When the head rests on a support tension in the face and front brain relieves strain. .TThhe head becomes
+Lying down eases the body and with support breathing is improves.
+When the head rests on a support as well, tension in the face and front brain is relieved. .TThhe head becomes